 The most common way is a drop checker.
-It’s a small liquid filled container, that sits inside of the aquarium, and as the Co2 levels rise and fall, the drop checker liquid will change color from blue when they’re low, green when they’re optimal, and to yellow when there’s too much Co2.
+It’s a small liquid-filled container, that sits inside of the aquarium, and as the Co2 levels rise and fall, the drop checker liquid will change color from blue when they’re low, green when they’re optimal, and to yellow when there’s too much Co2.

-Drop checkers are great, because they require little effort to maintain, and they’re giving you a consistent visual readout on the amount of Co2 in the tank.
+Drop checkers are great because they require little effort to maintain, and they’re giving you a consistent visual readout on the amount of Co2 in the tank.

-Measure using test kit
+Measure using a test kit

 Test kits are a bit time-consuming and especially when you’re setting up your first Co2 system on the tank.
-To get it dialed in properly, you should be testing 3 to 5 times in that first day, and it could even take a second day before you’re dialed right in, and then after that you’re gonna want to test at least once a day just to make sure the tanks on the right track.
+To get it dialed in properly, you should be testing 3 to 5 times in that first day, and it could even take a second day before you’re dialed right in, and then after that, you’re gonna want to test at least once a day just to make sure the tanks on the right track.
 Because if you get really high Co2, you could really hurt the fish, or if it gets way low then you’re not doing your plants any favors.
 So it can be a little tough.

 But the trade-off is, Co2 test kits can be quite accurate, so if you want to hit a very specific level of Co2 in the tank, that is probably your best bet to get that very precise measurement.

-Lastly we’ve got Co2 monitors, and other monitors that will essentially allow you to determine the amount of Co2 in the water.
+Lastly, we’ve got Co2 monitors and other monitors that will essentially allow you to determine the amount of Co2 in the water.
 They’re great because they tend to be very accurate, they also give you a constant visual readout that’s very easy to read.

 The problem is they tend to be quite expensive to purchase, and they also have fairly pricey replacement parts, like probes.
 And then there’s also calibration solutions that you’re going to need to replace over time as well.
 You also have to keep them calibrated at least once a month in most cases, so upkeep is minimal, but again can be a little bit pricey.
 So not for everybody, but if you have it within your budget, they are an essential tool, and you will very much appreciate having one.